Myderah/Myderah/README.md

 Hi there👋

-- 👋 Hi, I’m @Myderah from SAYNA, It's adigital school to learn all digitals jobs ith a good family spirit and game way.
+- 👋 Hi, I’m @Myderah from SAYNA, It's a digital school to learn all digitals jobs ith a good family spirit and game way.
 - 👀 I’m interested in code but I'm not developer, sorry !
 - 🌱 I’m currently learning all things about development and specifically how to learn it.
 - 💞️ I’m looking to collaborate on many projects to see all the methodoly development in the world, good luck for me !